 Host: Psychology.
 I got it wrong.
 You went to university for Psychology.
 Now, we began the conversation with your expertise and what you teach people and that's what we'll get to in a little bit.
 But before we get there, let's frame the conversation in the context of the Lifelong Wellness podcast.
 And we ask people what their impressions are or what they feel wellness entails in a person's life and what does it mean for you?
 What does wellness mean for you?

-Liam: I think wellness is all about quality of life, quality depth of life for me.
+Liam: I think wellness is all about the quality of life, quality depth of life for me.
 For me it's not about necessarily looking good or having the right weight on your scale or a lot of these, you know, aging well, living long.
-I think it's all about quality of life so it's about having energy and feeling like you have a lot of vitality, like you're in the moment, like you’re fully engaged with whatever you're doing.
+I think it's all about the quality of life so it's about having energy and feeling like you have a lot of vitality like you're in the moment like you’re fully engaged with whatever you're doing.
 I think wellness is about living a good quality of life.

 Host: You have a website and you have an app and it is, I wrote it down, it’s up here hold on.

-Liam: Yes FitMind, so that’s FitMind one word and I call that mental fitness company and there's a couple different kinf of verticals.
-One is the mobile app that I mentioned, it’s an app that can be found in the Apple App Store and basically you can think of it as a gym for your mind.
-It provides training guided recordings, lessons that you can export.
-They don’t just provide the meditation, but they also explain how your mind works and how it's being systematically train that each set kind of high-level neuroscience and then it allows you to track your mental fitness over time.
-So each day you’re prompted how was your mental fitness yesterday and you rate yourself on a scale of 1 to 5 in terms of emotional control, social connection, mental energy and presence and focus and you can see how those categories improve over time as you continue to meditate and implement that meditation training into your daily life.
-So the app is kind of the main core in the business but we also have the FitMind podcasts and give workshops mostly to companies, technology companies like Amazon and Uber and addiction centers and other organizations.
-So the workshops are kind of in-person component and those are more for organizations.
+Liam: Yes FitMind, so that’s FitMind one word and I call that mental fitness company and there's a couple of different kinds of verticals.
+One is the mobile app that I mentioned, it’s an app that can be found in the Apple App Store, and basically, you can think of it as a gym for your mind.
+It provides training-guided recordings, lessons that you can export.
+They don’t just provide the meditation, but they also explain how your mind works and how it's systematically training that each set kind of high-level neuroscience, and then it allows you to track your mental fitness over time.
+So each day you’re prompted how was your mental fitness yesterday and you rate yourself on a scale of 1 to 5 in terms of emotional control, social connection, mental energy and presence, and focus and you can see how those categories improve over time as you continue to meditate and implement that meditation training into your daily life.
+So the app is kind of the main core in the business but we also have the FitMind podcasts and give workshops mostly to companies, technology companies like Amazon and Uber, and addiction centers, and other organizations.
+So the workshops are kind of in-person components and those are more for organizations.
 And then for individuals, the app is really the training component for people who want to be able to do this on the go.
 You know, whenever they want to, they can just kind of play the guided recordings and they’re learning over 25 different meditation techniques so they can see what's really working best for them.

 Host: So FitMind is actually a learning tool along with the tracking tool, both?